 The rejection from her mother and from music in her homeland drove her away and she sought a new life in Italy, where she would grow to glory.
 As a person of passion and trauma, of course, Callas could be Callas only when she was well.
 Her vocal gift would literally soar to the skies taking the audiences with her.
 But when Callas was not well, the spirit of her voice would die out like a flag that has no wind to fly in.

 What is to Become of A Bird that Cannot Sing?

 And what is to become of a bird that cannot sing?
 Callas died alone in her Paris apartment on September 16, 1977.
 There has been and continues to be much speculation as to the reasons of her death.
-Primarily, that she gave up on life after her failed love affair with shipping magnate Aristotle Onassis.
-Indeed, finding out by chance that the man you love has married another woman, even if it is the First Lady of the US for other purposes, is not the best way to live.
-It was yet one more rejection, this time from the man she loved.
+Primarily, that she gave up on life after her failed love affair with Greek shipping magnate Aristotle Onassis.
+Indeed, finding out by chance that the man you love has married another woman, and that happens to be the First Lady of the US (for other purposes), is not the best way to live.
+It was yet one more rejection, this time from the man she loved the most.

-Callas’ last desire was to have her ashes dispersed over the beloved deep blue of the Aegean Sea.
+Callas’ last desire was to have her ashes dispersed over the deep blue of her beloved Aegean Sea.
 Perhaps that is why the waters off the shores of Greece are so beautiful.

 ♫ And I close the post today… spellbound by the greatest prima donna in operatic music history: Maria Callas captivates us from 1962 Hamburg, in a rendering of “L’amour est un Oiseau Rebelle” or “Love is a Rebellious Bird” (Habanera) a vibrant aria from Georges Bizet’s 1875 opera Carmen.